abdulkaeum/abdulkaeum/README.md

 I love solving problems! 🔨 I like to take a problem and break it up into smaller pieces and tackle each one at a time.
 A bit like playing a computer game! 🖥️ <br>

-- 🌱 I’m currently learning TDD.
+🌱 I’m currently learning TDD.
 It's super useful in the long run for your projects.
 I'd put it - Let the tests write your development.
-- ⚡ In my spare time I like to 'php artisan' tinker with creating features ultimately helping people get things done faster.
+⚡ I enjoy being a [php artisan, tinker]ing and creating features ultimately helping people get things done faster.
-- 🔭 Below are some projects that I've been currently working on and you'll find more in the pinned section.
+🔭 Below are some projects that I've been currently working on and you'll find more in the pinned section.
   -  <a href="https://github.com/abdulkaeum/stripe-cashier">Simulating online payments via Stripe and Cashier</a>
 <!--
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=abdulkaeum)](https://github.com/anuraghazra/github-readme-stats)